Inquiry-based learning: Netherlands

-'i(consonant)e' – 'jibe', 'nice', 'tide', 'life', 'oblige', 'bike', 'file', 'time', 'fine', 'ripe', 'wise', 'kite', 'dive', 'size'.
+Benefits

+Chu (2009) used a mixed method design to examine the outcome of an inquiry project completed by students in Hong Kong with the assistance of multiple educators.
+Chu's (2009) results show that the children were more motivated and academically successful compared to the control group.

+Hmelo-Silver, Duncan, & Chinn cite several studies supporting the success of the constructivist problem-based and inquiry learning methods.
+For example, they describe a project called GenScope, an inquiry-based science software application.
+Students using the GenScope software showed significant gains over the control groups, with the largest gains shown in students from basic courses.

+A large study by Geier on the effectiveness of inquiry-based science for middle school students, as demonstrated by their performance on high-stakes standardized tests, showed the improvement was 14% for the first cohort of students and 13% for the second cohort.
+This study also found that inquiry-based teaching methods greatly reduced the achievement gap for African-American students.

-Misconceptions about inquiry
+Misconceptions

 There are several common misconceptions regarding inquiry-based science, the first being that inquiry science is simply instruction that teaches students to follow the scientific method.
 Many teachers had the opportunity to work within the constraints of the scientific method as students themselves and assume inquiry learning must be the same.
 Inquiry science is not just about solving problems in six simple steps but much more broadly focused on the intellectual problem-solving skills developed throughout a scientific process.
 Additionally, not every hands-on lesson can be considered inquiry.

 Some educators believe that there is only one true method of inquiry, which would be described as the level four: Open Inquiry.
 While open inquiry may be the most authentic form of inquiry, there are many skills and a level of conceptual understanding that the students must have developed before they can be successful at this high level of inquiry.
 While inquiry-based science is considered to be a teaching strategy that fosters higher order thinking in students, it should be one of several methods used.
 A multifaceted approach to science keeps students engaged and learning.

-Not every student is going to learn the same amount from an inquiry lesson; students must be invested in the topic of study to authentically reach the set learning goals.
-Teachers must be prepared to ask students questions to probe their thinking processes in order to assess accurately.
-Inquiry-science requires a lot of time, effort, and expertise, however, the benefits outweigh the cost when true authentic learning can take place.

-Neuroscience complexity

-The literature states that inquiry requires multiple cognitive processes and variables, such as causality and co-occurrence that enrich with age and experience.

-Kuhn, et al. (2000) used explicit training workshops to teach children in grades six to eight in the United States how to inquire through a quantitative study.
-By completing an inquiry-based task at the end of the study, the participants demonstrated enhanced mental models by applying different inquiry strategies.
-In a similar study, Kuhan and Pease (2008) completed a longitudinal quantitative study following a set of American children from grades four to six to investigate the effectiveness of scaffolding strategies for inquiry.
-Results demonstrated that children benefitted from the scaffolding because they outperformed the grade seven control group on an inquiry task.
-Understanding the neuroscience of inquiry learning the scaffolding process related to it should be reinforced for Ontario's primary teachers as part of their training.